 I am also told that BTC will begin its Trials on IPTV by Christmas of this year.
 The Alpha and Beta Testing will begin in the Family Islands with a 2015 Roll out in Nassau.

+Award of a Second Licence

 My Government is committed to the liberalization of the Mobile Sector.
-To this end, I have appointed a Liberalization Task Force headed by Ms. Ruth Millar former Financial Secretary of The Bahamas Government and former Chairman of the BTC Privatization Committee.
-The Task Force is populated by Bahamian expertise.
+To this end, I have appointed a Liberalization Task Force headed by Ms. Ruth Millar former Financial Secretary of The Bahamas Government and former Chairman of the BTC Privatization Committee during the period 2000-2007.
+The Task Force also draws heavily on indigenous Bahamian expertise from both our public and private sectors, which in turn is supported by relevant international experts.

-The Task Force is in the final stages of finalizing a Request for Proposal so as to invite potential Bidders for the second license.
+The Task Force is in the final stages of finalizing a Request for Proposal (RFP) that will invite potential Bidders for the second mobile license.
+The RFP will include details of the selection process and criteria to be adopted; including:

+Feasibility of business plan;

+Roll-out timeframes and coverage;

+Quality of service commitments;

+Ownership structure;

+Technical and financial capability;

+Track record and experience.

+At the close of the RFP submission period, a two-phased competitive selection process will take place with Phase 1 consisting of a technical and financial assessment; and Phase 2 consisting of a spectrum auction that will be carried out by URCA.

-I would also take this opportunity to announce that my Government is expected to issue a third Mobile License in the year 2016.
+I would also take this opportunity to note that my Government has the option to consider the issuance of a third Mobile License after April 2016.

+The Digital Strategy

+In April 2014, the Government released its updated Electronic Communications Sector Policy.
 My Government is committed to providing a Best-in-Class ICT Infrastructure to the residents and businesses of this archipelagic nation.

-It is our intention to strengthen our Regulatory Regime and establish a functioning Utility Appeals Tribunal.
+The Government, recently, through its central information technology department, hosted a mission from the United Nations to assist with formulating a strategic plan that will take greater advantage of information and communications technologies to support a programmer of state Modernization.

 And so in closing, I challenge the members of CANTO this week during your deliberations to Dare to Dream and tell us how to bring those dreams to reality.

 Dare to dream and provoke us, Policy Makers, on the way forward to reducing the Digital Divide in our separate Countries and in the Region as a whole.